steven-halla/casino_hell/README.md

 new items:

-stamina guard: if stamina falls below 0, restore up to 1 stamina save coin : save anywhre if gold is 300+ teleport potion: teleport to rest area stamina plus : + 5 stamina magic plus : + 5 magic
+stamina guard: if stamina falls below 0, restore up to 1 stamina save coin : save for free at rest area if gold is 300+ teleport potion: teleport to rest area stamina plus : + 5 stamina magic plus : + 5 magic